status-im/chat/README.md

 **Note: This is a proof of concept, and an alpha version.
 There will be bugs.
 If you you're looking for something more stable try the [status desktop app](https://status.im/get_desktop/).**

 known issues:
-- Only tested in CHrome & Firefox.
+- Only tested in Chrome & Firefox.
 Reportedly works on android mobile browsers but not on ios (to be confirmed).
 In theory it should work on any webrtc enabled browser.
 - Direct chats and chat history is currently disabled.

 what you can do: